shoncore/WebFishingCove/README.md

 Things like event spawning all had to be written from scratch to allow for the portability of C#! (also because i dont know GDScript)

 Because of this emulation to run the server you must run it from a steam account that owns the game and that has steam open in the background

+## If you have any questions or issues with Cove, create and issue on Github or DM me on Discord `meepso`

 # Todo
 - [X] Spawn actors required for the metal detector